JoonHyeok-hozy-Kim/upenn_mcit/2508_Fall_2025/CIS_7000/project/references/basics/conditional_flow_matching.md

     - $`p_t = [\phi_t]_* p_0`$
       - where the push-forward (change of variable) operator $`*`$ is defined by
         - $`[\phi_t]_* p_0 = \displaystyle p_0\left( \phi_t^{-1}(x) \right) \det\left[\frac{\partial \phi_t^{-1}}{\partial x}(x)\right]`$
+- Drawbacks)
+  - ODE simulations for the forward and backward propagation are computationally expensive.
+    - cf.) ODE simulation refers to simulating $`x_t, \forall t\in[0,1]`$
+    - Later works that tried to mitigate this by
+      - regularizing the ODE to be easier to solve
+        - Dupont et al. 2018
+        - Yang et al. 2019
+        - Finlay et al. 2020
+        - Onken et al 2021
+        - Tong et al 2020
+        - Kelly et al 2020
+        - Du et al 2022
+      - developing simulation free CNF training
+        - Rozen et al 2021
+        - Ben-Hamu et all 2022
+    - Diffusion models utilized simulation-free trainings.
+      - The target probability path is indirectly defined.
+      - Training is done by the denoising process, a **conditional objective** that provides unbiased gradients w.r.t. the score matching object.
+      - [CFM](#32-conditional-flow-matching) is inspired by this idea.

 <br><br>